-- Stay within your vehicle's load limits. - Thoroughly prepare your vehicle for towing.
-Refer to Preparing to tow in this chapter. - Use extra caution when driving while trailer towing.
+- Do not tow a trailer until your vehicle has been driven at least 1,000 miles (1,600 km). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications. - \bullet Thoroughly prepare your vehicle for towing.
+Refer to $Preparing\ to\ tow$ in this chapter. - Stay within your vehicle's load limits. - Use extra caution when driving while trailer towing.
 Refer to Driving while you tow in this chapter. - Service your vehicle more frequently if you tow a trailer.
-Refer to the severe duty schedule in the scheduled maintenance guide. - Do not tow a trailer until your vehicle has been driven at least 500 miles (800 km). - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications.
+Refer to the Special Operating Conditions in your scheduled maintenance guide.

 Do not exceed the maximum loads listed on the Safety Compliance Certification Label.
-For load specification terms found on the label, refer to Vehicle loading in this chapter.
+For load specification terms found on the label and instructions on calculating your vehicle's load, refer to Vehicle loading in this chapter.
 Remember to figure in the tongue load of your loaded vehicle when figuring the total weight.

+4x2

+GCWR (Gross Combined Weight Rating)/Trailer Weights

+Engine Maximum Trailer Weight Maximum

+GCWR - lb Range - lb (kg) frontal area of

+(kg) ${ m trailer}$ - ${ m ft}^2$

+(m^2)

-4x2 GCWR (Gross Combined Weight Rating)/Trailer Weights Engine GCWR - lb. (kg) Range - lb. (kg) Maximum frontal area of trailer - ft 2 (m 2) 2.3L 5000 (2268) 1500 (680) 24 (2.2) 3.0L 7100 (3221) 3500 (1588) 30 (2.8) Notes: For high altitude operation, reduce GCW by 2% per 1,000 ft.
-(300 meters) elevation.
-For definitions of terms and instructions on calculating your vehicle's load, refer to Vehicle Loading in this chapter.
+2.5L 5060 (2295) 1500 (680) 24 (2.2)

+3.0L 7140 (3239) 3500 (1588) 30 (2.8)

+Notes: For high altitude operation, reduce GCW by 2% per 1000 ft.
+(300 m) elevation.
+For definitions of terms and instructions on calculating your vehicle's load, refer to Vehicle loading - with and without a trailer in this chapter.
 Maximum trailer weights shown.
 The combined weight of the completed towing vehicle and the loaded trailer must not exceed the GCWR.

-The Mariner is capable of pulling the maximum trailer weight(s) as specified above.
+Your vehicle is capable of pulling the maximum trailer weight(s) as specified above.
 Certain states require electric trailer brakes for trailers over a specified weight.
+This vehicle's electrical system is not equipped to accommodate electric trailer brakes.

+4x4

+GCWR (Gross Combined Weight Rating)/Trailer Weights

+Engine Maximum Trailer Weight Maximum

+GCWR - lb Range - lb (kg) frontal area of

+(kg) ${ m trailer}$ - ${ m ft}^2$

+(m^2)

-The Mariner vehicle electrical system is not equipped to accommodate electric trailer brakes.
-42 x4 GCWR (Gr oss Combined We ight Rating)/Trail er Weights Engine Maximum GCWR - lb. (kg) Trailer Weight Range - lb. (kg) Maximum frontal area of trailer - ft 2 (m 2) 2.3L 5180 (2350) 1500 (680) 24 (2.2) 3.0L 7260 (3293) 3500 (1587) 30 (2.8) Notes: For high altitude operation, reduce GCW by 2% per 1,000 ft.
-(300 meters) elevation.
-For definitions of terms and instructions on calculating your vehicle's load, refer to Vehicle Loading in this chapter.
+2.5L 5200 (2359) 1500 (680) 24 (2.2)

+3.0L 7300 (3311) 3500 (1588) 30 (2.8)

+Notes: For high altitude operation, reduce GCW by 2% per 1000 ft.
+(300 m) elevation.
+For definitions of terms and instructions on calculating your vehicle's load, refer to Vehicle loading - with and without a trailer in this chapter.
 Maximum trailer weights shown.
-The combined weight of the completed towing vehicle and the loaded trailer must not exceed the GCWR. calculating your ve Maximum trailer w towing vehicle and chicle's load, refer to reights shown.
-The the loaded trailer i o Vehicle Loading combined weight of must not exceed the in this chapter.
-I the completed e GCWR. calculating your ve Maximum trailer w towing vehicle and The Mariner is cap specified above.
-Co over a specified wo ehicle's load, refer to veights shown.
-The b Vehicle Loading s combined weight of must not exceed the maximum trailer we e electric trailer bra vehicle electrical sys in this chapter.
-The completed e GCWR. eight(s) as kes for trailers
+The combined weight of the completed towing vehicle and the loaded trailer must not exceed the GCWR.

+Your vehicle is capable of pulling the maximum trailer weight(s) as specified above.
+Certain states require electric trailer brakes for trailers over a specified weight.
+This vehicle's electrical system is not equipped to accommodate electric trailer brakes.

+WARNING: Do not exceed the GVWR or the GAWR specified on the certification label.

-Towing trailers beyond the maximum recommended gross trailer weight exceeds the limit of the vehicle and could result in engine damage, transmission damage, structural damage, loss of vehicle control, vehicle rollover and personal injury.
+WARNING: Towing trailers beyond the maximum recommended gross trailer weight exceeds the limit of the vehicle and could result in engine damage, transmission damage, structural damage, loss of vehicle control, vehicle rollover and personal injury.